operate-first/curator/README.md

        `mc` command
      - `MC_MIRROR_FLAGS` -- flags passed only to the `mc mirror` command
-2. Copy `credentials-example.env` to `credentials.env`
-   and update it with your bucket credentials.

-3. Deploy the application to OpenShift.
+2. Deploy the application to OpenShift.

     - Run `oc apply -k .` to deploy this application into the namespace defined by the `namespace:` setting in